MichelleHeinrich/GodotWebviewPluginForAndroid/README.md

 What it/you can't do:
-- specify trusted sites through the plugin but you should be able to disallow certain website by using a match or similar statement in GDscript
+- specify trusted sites through the plugin though I imagine you could do so through GDscript

 Possible use case:
 - want to resume the url after app is minimised (Saves url as last visited when initially opened)